Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Problem formulation

 where $x_{i}\in\mathbb{R}^{n_{x}}$ is a nominal initial state, $Q_{i}\in\mathbb{S}_{++}^{n_{x}}$ is a constant matrix defining the initial ellipsoidal set, $x_{f}\in\mathbb{R}^{n_{x}}$ is the nominal final state, and $Q_{f}\in\mathbb{S}_{++}^{n_{x}}$ is a constant matrix defining the final ellipsoidal set.
 The computed funnel at $k=0$ should include the initial set $\mathcal{X}_{0}$ to generate the trajectory from any state in the initial set.
 Also, the ellipsoid corresponding to the state in the funnel at $k=N$ should be a subset of $\mathcal{X}_{N}$ so that the resulting trajectory is guaranteed to terminate in $\mathcal{X}_N$.

 It is worth mentioning that the system dynamics \eqref{eq:main_dynamics} for the nominal trajectory has no disturbances ($\bar{w}_{k}=0$), but the invariance property is achieved with the closed-loop dynamics \eqref{eq:closed_loop_general}-\eqref{eq:control_law} in which the disturbances exist.
-Hence, any trajectory propagated for the uncertain nonlinear dynamics \eqref{eq:nonlinear} with the control law \eqref{eq:control_law} from any initial state in $\mathcal{X}_{0}$ remains within the feasible region under the presence of norm bounded disturbances.
+Hence, any trajectory propagated for the uncertain nonlinear dynamics \eqref{eq:nonlinear} with the control law \eqref{eq:control_law} from any initial state in $\mathcal{X}_{0}$ remains within the feasible region under the presence of norm bounded uncertainties.
+The block diagram of the resulting control signal is illustrated in Fig.~\ref{fig:controldiagram}.